parlacomsolucoes-sys/escala-parlacom/replit.md

 ## Overview

-ScheduleMaster is a full-stack employee scheduling management system built with modern web technologies.
-The application uses a monorepo architecture with separate client and server components, Firebase for authentication and data storage, and a comprehensive UI component system.
+ScheduleMaster is a comprehensive full-stack employee scheduling management system built with modern web technologies.
+The application features advanced scheduling capabilities including holiday recurrence patterns, custom employee schedules, and automated weekend rotations.
+It uses a monorepo architecture with separate client and server components, Firebase for authentication and data storage, and a sophisticated UI component system.

 ## User Preferences